rwaal/richardsblog/content/top/about.md

 My name is Richard Waal, based in the Amsterdam area in the Netherlands.
-I am a freelance cloud engineer with a passion for technology.
+I am a cloud and DevOps engineer with a passion for technology.
 Specialized in Microsoft Azure, automation and DevOps related practices and tools.

 Some key technologies I have worked with the last couple of years:
 * Microsoft IaaS, PaaS, Serverless services.